 When applying for a Residency Reclassification, please submit a completed and signed Residency Questionnaire, and required supporting documents as listed on the questionnaire (Revised Chart IV).
 If you are basing residency on a parent or court-appointed legal guardian, please submit documents pertaining to the person that residency is based on.
 Failure to submit supporting documents will result in a delayed decision.

 Generally, students holding F-1 visas are not eligible to be considered Texas residents for tuition purposes.
 Due to the nature of the F-1 visa, F-1 visa holders are not eligible to domicile (see list below) and do not qualify for a resident classification.
-However, if a student with an F-1 visa ALSO has an application for permanent residence (1-485 application) pending with United States Citizenship and Immigration Services (USCIS) the student may be eligible to qualify for in state residency.
-The general requirements for establishing residency will apply.
-Please email email@example.com if you feel you meet these qualifications and would like more information about receiving in state tuition.
+However, if a student with an F-1 visa also has an application for permanent residence (1-485 application) pending with United States Citizenship and Immigration Services (USCIS), the student may be eligible to have their tuition charged at the resident tuition rate.
+The general requirements for establishing Texas residency will apply to these students.

-Nonresidents and Foreign Nationals on F-1 visas may be eligible for reduced tuition rates by qualifying for tuition waivers.
+Nonresidents and Foreign Nationals on F-1 visas may be eligible for reduced tuition rates by qualifying for tuition waivers and/or exemptions.
 Waiver examples include, but are not limited to, the following:

 - students awarded competitive scholarships in the amount of $1,000+ for one academic year